Generating Benchmarks for Factuality Evaluation of Language Models: The Evaluation Approach

 \subsection{Generating \method Benchmarks}

-Given an evaluation corpus, we generate a \method benchmark automatically, in a process designed to meet the requirements presented in \S\ref{sec:3.1}.
-The dataset creation process follows a four-stage pipeline: (1) prefix and completion selection, (2)~non-factual completion generation, (3)~non-factual completion filtering, and (4)~non-factual completion selection.
+Given an evaluation corpus, we generate a \method benchmark automatically.
+The process is designed to meet the requirements presented in \S\ref{sec:3.1}, and follows a four-stage pipeline: (1) prefix and completion selection, (2)~non-factual completion generation, (3)~non-factual completion filtering, and (4)~non-factual completion selection.